Entrepreneurial Work Term and Internships

 - Each team will receive weekly mentorship, and supervision, in addition to support for writing funding applications and other entrepreneurial support program applications;

-- Each student will be required to register ($200) and participate in the Genesis Evolution program.
+- Each student will be required to register and participate in the Genesis Evolution program.
+Enrollment in this program is free for Memorial Students.

 Entrepreneurial Work Term or Entrepreneurial Internship?